 Decide on Your Domain name

-Your choice of domain name will be instrumental to your success.
+Your domain name choice will be instrumental to your success.
 It is the first decision you should take.
 Bear in mind that your domain name can very well influence your search engine rankings.
-Exact match domains when combined with quality content boosts the ranking in the search engines.
-For example, ogoninews.com ranks top for the keyword "ogoni news" but does not rank so well for the keyword "ogoni".
+Exact match domains when combined with quality content boost the ranking in the search engines.
+For example, ogoninews.com ranks top for the keyword “ogoni news” but does not rank so well for the keyword “ogoni”.

 You should consider if you will want to build your brand by choosing a domain name that matches your business name.
 Then you will have to proceed to check if your chosen domain name is available.

 If you are not embarking on an entirely new project, it may not be necessary to change your domain name except for very good reasons or the availability of a name that offers more prospects.
 So, to avoid any customer confusion, you should keep your existing domain name.